nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Serving in research, strategy, advocacy, and project management capacity

-• Station Nightclub fire disaster (2003): illicit pyrotechnics ignited flammable acoustic foam (100 deaths)
+• Station Nightclub fire (2003): illicit pyrotechnics ignited flammable acoustic foam (100 deaths)

 • Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF) and video of the fire

-• Wrote document encapsulating public interests supporting release and presenting research agenda (FOIA.pdf)
+• Wrote document encapsulating public interests supporting release and presenting detailed research agenda (FOIA.pdf)

 PUBLIC ACCOUNTABILITY